-In any action to which this section applies, the judge shall determine whether the plaintiff is a trespasser, a licensee, or an invitee, in accordance with the definitions set forth in subsection (5) of this section.
-If two or more landowners are parties defendant to the action, the judge shall determine the application of this section to each such landowner.
-The issues of liability and damages in any such action shall be determined by the jury or, if there is no jury, by the judge.
+In any action to which this section applies, the court shall determine whether the plaintiff is a trespasser, a licensee, or an invitee, in accordance with the definitions set forth in subsection (7) of this section.
+If two or more landowners are party defendants to the action, the court shall determine the application of this section to each landowner.
+The issues of liability and damages in any such action must be determined by the jury or, if there is no jury, by the court.

-As used in this section:
+As used in this section, unless the context otherwise requires:

-- (a) "Invitee" means a person who enters or remains on the land of another to transact business in which the parties are mutually interested or who enters or remains on such land in response to the landowner's express or implied representation that the public is requested, expected, or intended to enter or remain. - (b) "Licensee" means a person who enters or remains on the land of another for the licensee's own convenience or to advance his own interests, pursuant to the landowner's permission or consent.
-"Licensee" includes a social guest. - (c) "Trespasser" means a person who enters or remains on the land of another without the landowner's consent. - 2.
-For cases discussing the distinction between invitees, licensees, and trespassers, see Rucker v.
+- (a) "Invitee" means a person who enters or remains on the land of another to transact business in which the parties are mutually interested or who enters or remains on such land in response to the landowner's express or implied representation that the public is requested, expected, or intended to enter or remain. - (b) "Landowner" means, without limitation, an authorized agent or a person in possession of real property and a person legally responsible for the condition of real property or for the activities conducted or circumstances existing on real property. - (c) "Licensee" means a person who enters or remains on the land of another for the licensee's own convenience or to advance the licensee's own interests, pursuant to the landowner's permission or consent.
+"Licensee" includes a social guest. - (d) "Trespasser" means a person who enters or remains on the land of another without the landowner's consent.

+2. For cases discussing the distinction between invitees, licensees, and trespassers, see Rucker v.
 Federal National Mortgage Ass'n, 2016 COA 114, ¶ 36, 410 P.3d 675; Corder v.
 Folds, 2012 COA 174, ¶¶ 9-18, 292 P.3d 1177; and Vigil v.
 Franklin, 81 P.3d 1084 (Colo.
 App.
 2003), rev'd on other grounds, 103 P.3d 322 (Colo.
 2004).
 See also Warembourg v.
+Excel

-Excel Elec., Inc., 2020 COA 103, ¶ 50, 471 P.3d 1213 (floor installer was invitee, not trespasser, because he had authority to troubleshoot electrical box and electrician did not limit his authority); Tancrede, ¶ 15, 401 P.3d at 135 (holding motor vehicle passenger was a trespasser on private property and had to allege willful and deliberate conduct).
+Elec., Inc., 2020 COA 103, ¶ 50, 471 P.3d 1213 (floor installer was invitee, not trespasser, because he had authority to troubleshoot electrical box and electrician did not limit his authority); Tancrede, ¶ 15, 401 P.3d at 135 (holding motor vehicle passenger was a trespasser on private property and had to allege willful and deliberate conduct).

-- 3. A "licensee" or "invitee" may become a "trespasser" by exceeding the scope of the landowner's consent.
+3. A "licensee" or "invitee" may become a "trespasser" by exceeding the scope of the landowner's consent.
 Chapman v.
 Willey, 134 P.3d 568 (Colo.
 App.
+2006).

-2006). - 4.
-For a statutory limitation on the liability of landowners who, without charge, invite or allow others to use their property for recreational purposes, see sections 33-41-101 to -106, C.R.S. - 5.
-For a discussion of the interplay between section 13-21-115, and the Workers' Compensation Act, §§ 8-40-101 to 8-47-209, C.R.S., see Barron v.
+4. For a statutory limitation on the liability of landowners who, without charge, invite or allow others to use their property for recreational purposes, see sections 33-41-101 to -106, C.R.S.

+5. For a discussion of the interplay between section 13-21-115, and the Workers' Compensation Act, §§ 8-40-101 to 8-47-209, C.R.S., see Barron v.
 Kerr-McGee Rocky Mtn.
 Corp., 181 P.3d 348 (Colo.
 App.
 2007).
 See also Cavaleri v.
 Anderson, 2012 COA 122, ¶¶ 4-17, 298 P.3d 237.

-12:2 LIABILITY OF OWNER OR OCCUPANT TO A LICENSEE INJURED ON PREMISES - ELEMENTS OF LIABILITY or
+12:2 LIABILITY OF OWNER OR OCCUPANT TO A LICENSEE INJURED ON PREMISES - ELEMENTS OF LIABILITY

-For the plaintiff, (name), to recover from the defendant, (name), on (his) (her) claim of premises liability, you must find all the following have been proved by a preponderance of the evidence:
+For the plaintiff, (name), to recover from the defendant, (name), on (insert applicable pronoun) claim of premises liability, you must find all the following have been proved by a preponderance of the evidence:

-- 1. The plaintiff had (injuries) (damages) (losses); - 2.
-The defendant (either) - (a) (failed to use reasonable care with respect to a danger on the property which (1) [he] [she] created and (2) [he] [she] actually knew about before the plaintiff incurred any [injuries] [damages] [losses],)
+2. The defendant (either)

+(a) (failed to use reasonable care with respect to a danger on the property which (1) [insert applicable pronoun] created and (2) [insert applicable pronoun] actually knew about before the plaintiff incurred any [injuries] [damages] [losses],)